Tamil Nadu All Govt Jobs

 Unit III: Tamil Society – Culture and Heritage (50 marks)

-(Candidates may answer the questions in this unit either in Tamil or in English)
+(Note: Candidates may answer these questions in either Tamil or English.)

 • Origin and Development of Tamilian – Palmleaf Manuscript – Document – Archaeological excavation in Tamil Nadu – Adhichanallur, Arikamedu, Keeladi, Konthakai, Manalur, Sivakalai